rust-lang/rust/src/doc/tarpl/repr-rust.md

 There are many types in Rust that are, or contain, non-nullable pointers such as `Box<T>`, `Vec<T>`, `String`, `&T`, and `&mut T`.
 Similarly, one can imagine nested enums pooling their tags into a single discriminant, as they are by definition known to have a limited range of valid values.
-In principle enums can use fairly elaborate algorithms to cache bits throughout nested types with special constrained representations.
+In principle enums could use fairly elaborate algorithms to cache bits throughout nested types with special constrained representations.
 As such it is *especially* desirable that we leave enum layout unspecified today.